 a.
-Release E-Stop, press and hold PB1, PB2, PB3 and PB4 (all at once), and then rotate the power key to START position.
+Release E-Stop, then press and hold PB1, PB2, PB3 and PB4 (all at once), and then rotate the power key to START position.

 - b.
 A constant orange light will appear on the Status LED telling you that you are in the security code programming mode. - c.
 For newly purchased system with the security code function deactivated (default setting), press PB1 four times (1111) to activate the security code function.
 At this time the Status LED on the transmitter will blink orange slowly telling you that the 4 digits entered is correct.
 Then select your own 4-digit security code by pressing PB1, PB2, PB3 or PB4 on the transmitter (four presses randomly).
 At this time, fast orange blinks are displayed on the Status LED telling you to reconfirm the 4-digit security code you have just entered.
 A green light will appear once you have re-entered the same 4-digit security code again (programming completed).
-If any mistake is made during this process, or if a red light is shown on the Status LED after you have re-entered the security code (incorrect input), or even if you believe you have entered the correct code but the transmitter fails to work properly, then you must reset the transmitter power (by power-cycling the transmitter) and then repeat steps a, b, and c again.

-NOTE: To power-cycle the transmitter, you must first remove, then reinstall the batteries.
+If any mistake is made during this process, or if a red light is shown on the Status LED after you have re-entered the security code (incorrect input), or even if you believe you have entered the correct code but the transmitter fails to work properly, then you must reset the transmitter power (by power-cycling the transmitter\) and then repeat steps a, b, and c again. - \NOTE: To power-cycle the transmitter, you must first remove, then reinstall the batteries.
 Simply turning the power switch off, then on will NOT properly clear the memory.
 This process must be used for any errors regarding proper transmitter operation (not just for security code settings).

-Steps: Press and hold PB1~PB4 and rotate power key to START position \rightarrow constant orange \rightarrow press PB1 four times (for new systems) or 4-digit security code \rightarrow slow orange blinks \rightarrow enter the new 4-digit security code \rightarrow fast orange blinks \rightarrow re-enter the same 4-digit security code again \rightarrow green light.
+Steps: Press and hold PB1~PB4 and rotate power key to START position $\rightarrow$ constant orange $\rightarrow$ press PB1 four times (for new systems) or 4-digit security code $\rightarrow$ slow orange blinks $\rightarrow$ enter the new 4-digit security code $\rightarrow$ fast orange blinks $\rightarrow$ re-enter the same 4-digit security code again $\rightarrow$ green light.

 - d.
-If you wish to cancel the security code function, then repeat steps a, b, and c and press PB1 four times as your new security code (security code function disabled). - e.
+If you wish to cancel the security code function, then repeat a, b, and c above and press PB1 four times as your new security code (security code function disabled). - e.
 If you do not remember the 4-digit security code, then you must contact your dealer or distributor for further assistance.

-4.1.6 I-CHIP
+4.1.5 I-CHIP

-The I-CHIP functions in a way that is very similar to a SIM card inside a mobile phone, which stores system information such as your telephone number, account number, phone book and other settings.
-The I-CHIP works exactly the same way, as it stores information such as system serial number/ID codes, channel configurations and push button configurations.
+The I-CHIP functions in a way that is very similar to a SIM card inside a mobile phone, which stores system information such as your phone number, account number, phone book and other settings.
+The I-CHIP works exactly the same way, as it stores information such as system serial number/ID code, channel and push button configurations.

 When replacing a transmitter handset, just take the I-CHIP out of the old transmitter and install it into the new one (refer to Fig. 11 below).
-For a complete information transfer, make sure both the Channel and Function dip-switches are set to all "1".
+For a complete information transfer, make sure both the Channel and Function dip-switch is set to all "1".
 If both dip-switches are set to all "1", then the transmitter will operate according to the push button configurations and channel stored inside the I-CHIP.
-If both the Channel and the Function dip-switches are set to values other than all "1", then the transmitter will operate according to the channel and push button configurations set on these two dip-switches, not the ones stored inside the I-CHIP.
-Every time the settings on these two dip-switches are changed, the new settings will be stored into the I-CHIP automatically.
+If both the Channel and Function dip-switch is set to other values other than all "1", then the transmitter will operate according to the ones stored inside the I-CHIP.
+Every time the settings on these two dip-switches have changed, the new settings will be stored into the I-CHIP automatically.
 In this case the previous channel and push button configurations stored inside the I-CHIP will be erased and be replaced by the new settings.